 Stickers.
-As a way to both control for overvoting and undervoting - and to make the mail-in ballot self-sufficient - adhesive stickers can be used.
-One option is to have a sheet of stickers distributed with the ballot (or integrated with the ballot, e.g. on the side margins), such that voters unpeel them one at a time, and then stick them in front of the candidate of their choice on the appropriate race.
+Adhesive stickers can give obvious feedback for if a race has been voted.
+The stickers can be integrated with the ballot, e.g. on the side margins, such that voters unpeel them one at a time, and then stick them in front of the candidate of their choice on the appropriate race 4.
 This allows the voter to see where and how many selections are available at all times.
-The stickers should be easy to peel off their initial sheet - a star-like shape for example, has more corners that can be easily peeled up than an oval 11 - without being removable from the ballot without visibly damaging the paper.
+The feedback of the sticker unused or used helps control for overvoting/undervoting - and to make the mail-in ballot self-sufficient - The stickers should be easy to peel off their initial sheet - a star-like shape for example, has more corners that can be easily peeled up than an oval 10 - without being removable from the ballot without visibly damaging the paper.